-The Charity Commission recently published a report outlining how insider fraud is affecting the sector and what you can do to minimise the risk to your organisation.
+The Charity Commission published a report in 2018 outlining how insider fraud is affecting the sector and what you can do to minimise the risk to your organisation.
+The threat has increased drastically since then, following COVID.
 As with all operational matters, the board of trustees are ultimately responsible for ensuring that their charity is well protected from fraud.

 Insider fraud definition